DanielWang2029/Comp_Sci-496-Final-Report/README.md

   <img width="480" height="270" src="images\Slide100.jpg">
 </p>

-One of the major differences between Isotropic PCA and other clustering methods is that Isotropic PCA is affine invariant.
+One of the major differences between isotropic PCA and other clustering methods is that isotropic PCA is affine invariant.
 This is due to the isotropic transformation in step 1 and direction identification in step 3 which does not have any access of labels.
 The above plots is a more complex experiment with three independent classes and a good example to showcase such difference.
 We could find that implementing PCA on the original dataset has similar effect of randomly projects the input onto some hyperplane, both of which result in a chaotic distribution of data from all classes.
 Isotropic PCA, on the other hand, is pretty useful in this circumstance as it could effectively cluster those three classes.

 ## 4. Application and Future Research